Made with a blend of baby spinach and basil, you hardly even know that spinach is packed into this delicious spinach pesto.

 Garlic: One small clove is enough for my family, but you can pack as much garlic into this pesto as you like.

 Nuts: Your choice!
 Traditional pesto is made from pine nuts, but you can make this pesto without pine nuts if you want.
-I often used slivered almonds (try my almond pesto recipe) or walnuts (try lemon garlic shrimp pasta with arugula walnut pesto).
+I often used slivered almonds (try my almond pesto recipe) walnuts (try lemon garlic shrimp pasta with arugula walnut pesto) or cashews.

 Olive oil: The flavor of the olive oil will affect the pesto, so use olive oil that you like.